What to Expect From an Admissions Navigator

 Navigators are compassionate and understanding people who know addiction.
 In most cases, their experience with addiction is first hand.
 In any case, there are three things you can expect from any call with one of our team members.

 Not sure what you are looking for?
 Unsure of how to get help?
 That’s okay.
 Your first conversation with an admissions navigator will be an opportunity for you to tell them your personal story.
-Regardless of it being you struggling with addiction or your loved one, you should know this phone call is about you first and how we can help.
+Regardless of it being you struggling with addiction or your loved one, you should know this phone call is truly about you first.
+Our job is to see how we can help.